andreisperid/E-TKT/docs/diy/assembly.md

 - fix the X_wall into the X_bottom by using two M3x?? screws;
 - attach the X_pillar to the X_bottom by using one M3x?? screw;
 - carefully, snap the X_wall_track between the X_wall and X_pillar;
+- connect the stepper cable (5 vias) to the PCB with the red wire aligned to the arrow (?);

 ### PCB with pillars and hall sensor
 - create a 90 degree angle for the Y_hall sensor;